-What makes the Academy’s snub of writer-director Ava DuVernay’s direction of Selma even more of an oversight is that she was not a talent who seemingly came out of nowhere.
+What made the Academy’s snub of writer-director Ava DuVernay’s direction of Selma even more of an oversight (and what makes her ascent to the Hollywood A-List in its wake even less surprising) is that she was not a talent who seemingly came out of nowhere.
 Cinephiles have had their eyes on her for a while, and many thought (or at least hoped) her 2012 film Middle of Nowhere would be her commercial breakthrough.
 It wasn’t exactly that, though it did attract a loyal cult following.
-Thankfully, in the wake of Selma’s success, it’s finally getting its streaming and DVD release.
+Thankfully, in the wake of Selma’s success, it finally got a second life on streaming services and DVD.

 A 2012 Sundance Grand Jury Prize Winner, Middle of Nowhere is a smart, slyly subversive, and multilayered film, and it’s take on the politics of race, gender, sexuality, class, and family is so nimble that even some fans (and it has amassed a loyal cult following) may miss all that it tackles and achieves.